 Once past check-in, security & passport control, you wait in the Eurostar departure hall.

-The Business lounge, complimentary drinks area and seating.
+The Premier lounge, complimentary drinks area and seating.
 You can use the lounge with a Eurostar Premier ticket, Eurostar Carte Blanche card.

 On board Eurostar